 A hot topic globally, with the enormous growth year-on-year of energy storage, what is needed for banks to consider these projects “bankable”?

-In our final session of Day 1, we have State Spotlights!
+In our morning session of Day 2, we have State & Territory Spotlights, facilitated by Austrade!

 Whilst Lithium-Ion is undoubtedly king right now, what does the future hold and why do we need to look further afield in future?